 There has been a focus on this issue since the TeGenero TGN1412 incident in 2006.
 Immunogenicity of the product in humans is a key issue with the impact being either neutralising through induction of antibodies after repeated administration or stimulating where the product is immunostimulating.
 Because the biological product may have limited activity in animals it can be difficult to produce a good candidate for preclinical testing with biotech products, especially if the product is human specific.
 Standard toxicology programmes are generally inappropriate and a prediction of immunogenicity is necessary.

-Biologicals are molecularly much more complex than small molecules.
-This complexity creates a challenge for manufacturers looking to match a substance without access to the original developmental data.
+A biosimilar is a biological medicinal product that is highly similar to another biological medicine which already has a marketing authorisation and has been appoved for use in patients (reference medicinal products).
+Biosimilars contain a version of the active substance of an already approved medicine.
+Biologicals are molecularly much more complex than small chemical molecules and this complexity creates a challenge for manufacturers looking to match a substance without access to the original developmental data.
 Additionally, as the complex proteins that comprise biologics are derived from genetically modified living organisms, biosimilars are more expensive than chemical drug ingredients and represent a bigger investment for companies.
+As patent expire on biological medicines increased numbers of biosimilars will likely come available in the coming years and thus there is an opportunity for companies to invest in this area.
+Real Regulatory are here to help guide and support companies who are looking to invest in this area.

 Raw materials during manufacture of animal or human origin